tldr-pages/tldr/pages/linux/apache2ctl.md

 > The CLI tool to administrate HTTP web server Apache.
 > This commmand comes with Debian based OS, for RHEL based OS see httpd.

 - Start the Apache daemon.
-Throw an error if it is already running:
+Throw a message if it is already running:

 `sudo apache2ctl start`